Halloween Kills-2021

 Grade: A-

-The creation, Lamb (2021), is highly effective in mood and dread as throughout most of the film the feeling that something awful will happen at any moment is unrelenting.
-During numerous sequences, I expected something to leap out from behind a door or suddenly peer through a window but the film contains no gimmicks.
+During numerous sequences, I expected something to leap out from behind a door or suddenly peer through a window, but the film contains no gimmicks.

 It doesn’t need them.
 The low-key musical score is terrific.

-I shuttered upon the arrival of Pétur.
+I shuddered upon the arrival of Pétur.
 A heap of trouble he mooches off of our happy couple and despises Ada, almost shooting her with a shotgun.
-Thankfully, he has enough sense not to hurt her but the ever-present shotgun inevitably comes into play later on.
+Thankfully, he has enough sense not to hurt her, but the ever-present shotgun inevitably comes into play later on.

-Rapace, Guonason, and Haroldsson provide exceptional acting which goes miles to ground a story that could easily be deemed as silly or superfluous.
+Rapace, Guonason, and Haroldsson provide exceptional acting, which goes a long way to ground a story that could easily be deemed as silly or superfluous.

-Cinematographer, Eli Arenson, deserves major props for filming gorgeous Iceland location shots.
-Having visited this lush geographical paradise I immediately appreciated what I was being offered and was taken back to the sprawling farmlands and statuesque mountains.
+Cinematographer Eli Arenson deserves major props for capturing gorgeous location shots in Iceland.
+Having visited this lush geographical paradise, I immediately appreciated what I was being offered and was taken aback by the sprawling farmlands and statuesque mountains.

-The final fifteen minutes of Lamb is violent and daring.
+The final fifteen minutes of Lamb are violent and daring.
 Mixed with an obvious nightmare is a sweetness and sincerity that dripped from the screen.
-The folktale presentation creates a fairytale comparison and the fate of one character is shrouded in uncertainty.
+The folktale presentation creates a fairytale comparison, and the fate of one character is shrouded in uncertainty.

-Lamb (2021) perfectly infuses the common reality of farm work and an attractive couple’s daily life with a horrific folklore story.
-I might have preferred a slightly faster pace but by no means did I ever feel robbed of a proper payoff.
+Lamb (2021) seamlessly blends the everyday reality of farm work and the daily life of an attractive couple with a horrific folklore story.
+I might have preferred a slightly faster pace, but by no means did I ever feel robbed of a proper payoff.

 Final Destination-2000